-Field Descrption Push receiver Click Add, and do the following: 1.
-Server-Enter the IP address of the FTP or SFTP server that you want to receiver the pushed files.
+Field Descrption • Push receiver Click Add, and do the following: Server-Enter the IP address of the FTP or SFTP server that you want to receiver the pushed files.
 Default: 0.0.0.0.
 Port-Set the port for the server.
 Default: 21 Valid values: For FTP-21.
 For SFTP-22.
 Admin State-Select to enable this server.
 Default: Enabled.
-Remote Path-Enter the path name for sending files to the push receiver.
+Remote Path-Enter the path name for condinate files to the push package. sending files to the push receiver.
 Default: Empty.
-Valid values: <string> prefix for filenames.
-File Name Prefix-Enter the file name prefix to prepend to the files the Communications Broker sends to the push receiver.
+Valid values: <string> prefix for filenames.</string> File Name Prefix-Enter the file name prefix to prepend to the files the Communications Broker sends to the push receiver.
 Default: Empty.
-Valid values: <string> prefix for filenames.
-Priority-Set the priority you want the Communications Broker to use when hunting for this push receiver versus your other ones.
+Valid values: <string> prefix for filenames.</string> Priority-Set the priority you want the Communications Broker to use when hunting for this push receiver versus your other ones.
 Default: 4.
 Range: 0-4.
 (0 is the highest priority.)
 Protocol-Set the protocol you want the Communications Broker to use.
 Default: FTP: Valid values: FTP SFTP.
 Username-Enter the user name you want the Communications Broker to use to connect to the push receiver.
 Do one of the following: Password-Click Set to enter and confirm the password you want to use to access the push receiver.
-Public Key-Select the public key profile that you want from the drop-down list.</string></string> Temp Remote File-Select to use a temporary remote file name for the file transfer.
+Public Key-Select the public key profile that you want from the drop-down list.
+Temp Remote File-Select to use a • Temp Remote File-Select to use a temporary remote file name for the file transfer.
 2. Click OK .
 3. (Optional) Repeat this procedure to add another push receiver.